KunkunYang/KunkunYang.github.io/_pages/about.md

 * <b>I am currently accepting Master’s students in the research area of Digital Humanities, Information Systems, and E-Governance.
 I also welcome interested undergraduates to participate in my research projects.</b>

 # Recent News
+* August, 2025.
+I served on the organizing team of the International Symposium on Cultural Diversity and Digital Humanities 2025.
 * November, 2024.
 I attended 9th BRICS Young Scientist Forum and gave a talk.
 * November, 2024.
 I attended CDH 2024 and presented one paper.
 * October, 2024.
 I attended CNAIS 2024.